Beyond Prompts: Unconditional 3D Inversion for Out-of-Distribution Shapes: Preliminaries

 \subsection{Problem formulation}

 Our goal is to invert a 3D mesh in the latent space of a text-to-3D flow model.
-Namely, our inputs are:

-\begin{itemize} \item A 3D shape $\mathcal{X}$, embedded in the representation space of the flow model, as a 3D-VAE latent $z_0$. \item The conditioning signal $C$, paired with the source shape.
-In this paper, it takes the form of a text prompt $\mathcal{P}_{src}$. \item A trained text-to-3D flow model $v_\theta(x, t, C)$ that can generate 3D shapes latent $z$ from noise.
+Namely, our inputs are: (1)~a 3D shape $\mathcal{X}$ embedded in the representation space of the flow model as a 3D-VAE latent $z_0$, (2)~the conditioning signal $C$ paired with the source shape (which takes the form of a text prompt $\mathcal{P}_{src}$), and (3)~a trained text-to-3D flow model $v_\theta(x, t, C)$ that can generate 3D shape latents $z$ from noise.